Close

 • Two-piece pouches include the skin barrier and a pouch which can be detached separately.
 Therefore, you can leave the skin wafer in place and change the pouch from the bag.

-Looking after your stoma and the surrounding skin (peristomal) is an essential part of having a stoma.
+Looking after your stoma and the surrounding skin (peristomal skin) is an essential part of having a stoma.
 Checking your skin and stoma when you change your pouch needs to be part of your daily routine.
-Keeping the skin around your stoma clean and drying soft dry wipes, moistened with warm water and dry carefully before applying a new stoma pouch will help prevent any irritation or soreness.
+Keeping the skin around your stoma clean and dry.
+Use soft wipes, moistened with warm water and drying carefully before applying a new stoma pouch will help prevent any irritation or soreness.
 Monitoring your stoma and its shape or size is also important.
 Following surgery, the stoma tends to reduce in size over the first 6-8weeks and will need to be re-measured so your stoma bag fits correctly.
 Your Stoma Nurse will help you with this.

 If you notice your skin is becoming more irritated, and your stoma bag is no longer fitting correctly, contact you Stoma Care Nurse for advice and support.